SaaS

 actual: false

-Ensure the GitHub organization default permissions is set to read:
+Ensure default permissions are set to read

 cnspec> github.organization.defaultRepositoryPermission == "read"